mhsrabiul/Concrete-Strength-Prediction/README.md

 - CatBoost and XGB also performed well, demonstrating the strength of ensemble learning methods.

 ## Contribution
 This prediction model was my undergraduate thesis project.
 I'm grateful to my supervisor- *Asst.
-Professor Mehedi Hasan*,
-Department of Building Engineering & Construction Management, Rajshahi University of Engineering & Technology- RUET
+Professor Mehedi Hasan*, Department of Building Engineering & Construction Management, Rajshahi University of Engineering & Technology- RUET.

-I also acknowledge that this project were compled with the assistance and cordial support of- *Ehasnul Bashar Pranto*,
+I also acknowledge that this project were compled with the assistance and cordial support of- *Ehasnul Bashar Pranto*, Undergrad Student, Department of Statistics, University of Rajshahi.
-Undergrad Student,
-Department of Statistics,
-University of Rajshahi.

 ## License